Toward Butler's conjecture: acknowledgement

 \section{acknowledgement}

-The authors are grateful to François Bergeron for letting us know about the Science Fiction conjecture.
-We would also like to thank James Haglund and Brendon Rhoades for helpful conversations.
-The authors also appreciate to Foster Tom for sharing his SAGE code for computing LLT polynomials.
-D. Kim was partially supported by Science Research Center Program through the National Research Foundation of Korea(NRF) Grant funded by the Korean Government.
-S. J. Lee was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2019R1C1C1003473).
-J. Oh was supported by KIAS Individual Grant (CG083401) at Korea Institute for Advanced Study.
+We are grateful to François Bergeron for bringing the Science Fiction conjecture to our attention.
+We also thank James Haglund and Brendon Rhoades for helpful conversations, and Foster Tom for sharing his SAGE code for computing LLT polynomials.
+We thank the anonymous reviewer for their careful reading and valuable suggestions, which significantly improved the paper.
+D. Kim was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MEST) (No. 2019R1A6A1A10073437).
+S. J. Lee was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No.0450-20240021).
+J. Oh was supported by NRF grant RS-2025-16067413 and a KIAS Individual Grant (CG083401, HP083401) at the Korea Institute for Advanced Study.